mgechev/blog.mgechev.com/_posts/2013-12-18-inheritance-services-controllers-in-angularjs.md

 });
 {% endhighlight %}

-I&#8217;m providing this snippet only informative, if you need to call children methods from your parent controller there might be something wrong in your code.
+I&#8217;m providing this snippet with only informative purpose, if you need to call children methods from your parent controller, you might be doing something wrong.

 OK, but now let&#8217;s imagine you have two pages with almost the same functionality, lets say the intersection between the functionality of the pages is more than 50%.
 They might have totally different views but the logic behind these views could be quite similar.
-In such case you can create a base controller which to encapsulate the common logic, and two children controllers which to inherit from it.
+In such case you can create a base controller which encapsulates the common logic, and two children controllers which inherit from it.
 The base controller is not necessary to be implemented as AngularJS controller component you can use simple constructor function:

 {% highlight javascript %}function BaseCtrl($scope, $location, ...) {
   $scope.commonScopeMethod = function () {